backprop-ai/backprop/docs/source/index.rst

 Kiri Home
 ==========

-Kiri Natural Language Engine is a high level Python library that makes using state-of-the-art language models easy, accessible and scalable.
+Kiri is a Python library that makes it simple to solve AI tasks without requiring any data.

-With Kiri, no experience in AI is needed to solve valuable real world problems using:

-- Semantic search in 50+ languages (for ecommerce, documentation, etc.)
-- Conversational question answering in English (for FAQ chatbots, text analysis, etc.)
-- Zero-shot classification in 100+ languages (for email sorting, intent detection, etc.)
-- Summarisation in English (TLDRs for long documents)
-- Emotion detection in English (for customer satisfaction, text analysis, etc.)

 .. toctree::
    :maxdepth: 2